 Let’s cut that down and transfer the advice to your airline’s operations KPIs.

-When looking at the buckets above and translating them to airlines’ situation and KPIs the result is the following:
+When looking at the buckets above and translating them to airlines’ situations and KPIs, the result is the following:

 Bucket 1 – Crisis KPIs, or navigating your airline through COVID